 Land’s End Lookout Park is set on the perimeter of the Golden Gate National Recreation Area.
 It offers natural beauty and man-made history in the same place.

-The area has easy hiking trails that treat you to gorgeous coastal views with the Golden Gate Bridge in the distance.
+The area has easy hiking trails that treat you to gorgeous views of the Golden Gate Bridge in the distance.
 The early morning fog gives that unique haunting atmosphere with glimpses of the orange ironwork peeking out of the mist.

 Visit the beautiful sandy beach with its typical Northern California rocky coastline at sunset for perfect for Instagram shots.
 Despite lots of people arriving to witness the end of the day, it has a peaceful, relaxed vibe to it.